leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 This section covers several essential tools to efficiently navigate Lean projects.

-### Go to definition / declaration / type definition
+### Go to definition, declaration and type definition

 To jump to the place in the code where an identifier was defined, the ['Go to Definition'](command:editor.action.revealDefinition) command can be used by positioning the text cursor on the identifier and pressing `F12`, by right clicking on the identifier and selecting 'Go to Definition' or by holding `Shift` and clicking on the identifier.